 Choosing profits over women’s safety continues to be a battle worth fighting against.

 Women’s History Month may be over, but it does not mean that the opportunity to celebrate women and all of their accomplishments, contributions, and strengths ends there.
 Many of these have been hard-fought against people and organizations that have put money and personal gain above the welfare of women.
-Unfortunately, companies putting profits over women’s safety is the exact case that Waters Kraus & Paul has seen with transvaginal mesh.
+Unfortunately, companies putting profits over women’s safety is the exact case that Waters Kraus Paul & Siegel has seen with transvaginal mesh.

 What is transvaginal mesh?